 As with any wood product, it is important to keep it away from humidity and especially direct rain as much as possible before, during and after installation, as the joists are designed to be used in dry conditions only.
 Likewise, it is important to not install the joists in direct contact with masonry or concrete, as the moisture left over from the curing process can contaminate the wood and cause it to deteriorate over the long term.
 For the same reason, additional wood components used for stability and strength such as strongbacks, must be of dried wood.

-Upon its arrival on site, carefully check the Open-Joist Triforce® for any damage.
-During installation, Triforce flanges should never be cut, drilled or notched, except for length adjustment.
-Instead, when a joist interferes with a plumbing pipe, the joist may be moved up to 3” to allow piping.
-OSB Panel End openings are allowed, per the Allowable Hole Dimensions in the OSB Panel End chart (see page 25 in our Triforce®Specifications Guide).
+Upon its arrival on site, carefully check the TRIFORCE® for any damage.
+Of course, never install a damaged joist.
+During installation, TRIFORCE® flanges should never be cut, drilled or notched, except for length adjustment at its OSB end.
+OSB Panel End openings are allowed, per the Allowable Hole Dimensions in the OSB Panel End chart (see in our TRIFORCE® Specifier Guide).
 When moving a joist, check subfloor thickness with code requirements when joist spacing exceeds 19.2” o.c.
-Of course, never install a damaged Triforce® joist.

 Start by restraining the joists at the ends to prevent rollover.
 Use rim board or blocking panels.